Fintech Product & Operational Systems

 Examples of Problems I Help Solve

-These are some of the operational areas I’m typically asked to take ownership of as fintech products scale.
+These are the operational areas I’m typically asked to take ownership of as fintech products scale.

 Support systems under pressure

-Designing support workflows and escalation paths for financial products where support demand grows faster than the team.
+Designing support workflows and escalation paths where support demand grows faster than the team.

 Onboarding that creates downstream issues

-Improving onboarding logic so users reach value faster while reducing future support tickets.
+Improving onboarding so users reach value faster while reducing future support tickets.

-Defining operational boundaries and governance for AI systems used in financial software.
+Defining boundaries and governance for AI used in financial software.

 Who I Work With